-To keep traffic flowing smoothly enter the parking lot from the north, through the north driveway.
-When exiting, use the center drive to head north or the south drive to head south.
-When only transporting a child to attend school, enter the north drive and pull past the TLC entrance, stay to the right side and allow your child to exit the vehicle when safely stopped.
+To keep traffic flowing smoothly enter the parking lot from the south, through the south driveway.
+When exiting, use the center drive to head south or the north drive to head north.

+When only transporting a child to attend school, enter the south drive and pull past the TLC entrance, stay to the right side and allow your child to exit the vehicle when safely stopped.
 Please have your child exit from the passenger side.
 Wait for all other students who are crossing before moving forward.

 If you park to bring your child into the building, escort them.
+Parking spaces are limited to the south side of the building.